Laurent - stock.adobe.com

 The one technology market that seems immune to Covid-19 is artificial intelligence (AI).
 In fact, the virus has only made it stronger.

-Now that everyone is working and studying from a distance, there has been a massive increase in automated management of business.
+Now that everyone is working and studying from a distance, there has been a substantial increase in automated management of business.
 There has to be, because there’s far too much to do otherwise.
 However, some IT operations staff still see AI as a threat, rather than an opportunity to offload the boring, repetitive tasks onto an automated underling.

 The latest AI software market forecast from analyst Omdia identifies different growth patterns that this market might undergo.
 So it’s not a question of if AI will sell, but how furiously.
 It is obvious that many industries won’t be able to survive without some “assistive intelligence” from machines.